particle-iot/docs/src/content/reference/discontinued/button.md

 ---
 title: Internet Button
-layout: quickstart.hbs
+layout: reference.hbs
 columns: two
-order: 31
+order: 52
 ---

 # The Internet Button

 {{#unless photon}}
 **_Note_**: The internet button is only compatible with the Photon.
 It cannot be used with the Electron, Argon or Boron.

+It is discontinued and is no longer available for sale, but previously purchased Internet Buttons will continue to work at this time.
 {{/unless}}

 ![](/assets/images/internet-button-cover.jpg)